 For instance, did you know that wine can help protect your eyesight?
 According to research by Washington University, drinking a moderate amount of wine could offer natural protection against age-related macular degeneration – i.e. weaker eyesight as you grow older – and even ophthalmic disorders that cause blindness.
 The researchers believe it’s due to resveratrol, which appears to inhibit the abnormal growth of new blood vessels – or angiogenesis – in the eye.
 These new blood vessels are a primary cause of eyesight-loss.

 Drinking a glass of wine a day could also help keep the blues away, according to a PREDIMED study on Mediterranean diets – where wine is a near-constant feature.
-The Spanish research team found that light to moderate wine drinkers were less prone to depression than non-drinkers.
-Aside from acting as social lubricant, the cardiovascular benefits of wine also work effectively in combatting depression, since heart disease and low mood share many of the same physiological causes and preventative measures.
+The Spanish research team found that light to moderate wine drinkers was less prone to depression than non-drinkers.
+Aside from acting as a social lubricant, the cardiovascular benefits of wine also work effectively in combatting depression, since heart disease and low mood share many of the same physiological causes and preventative measures.

 Of course, red wine contains more than just resveratrol – so any health benefits come from little to moderate wine-drinking habits.
 If you’re not a drinker, then it’s not a reason to start.
 But if you do, then small amounts of wine can complement a healthy lifestyle.